susannahd/local_reporting/README.md

 Therefore, pulling the slider all the way to 0 indicates "This variable is not important at all to prioritizing a city for on-the-ground reporting" and excludes it entirely.

 #### Divisions
 Divisions represent different regions of the United States, as defined by the [U.S. Census](https://www.ncdc.noaa.gov/monitoring-references/maps/us-census-divisions.php).
-This was an update made on 1-29-2021 with the understanding that we want greater geographic representation.
+This was an update made on 1-29-2021 with the understanding that we want greater geographic representation across the local reporting network.
 That's to say, perhaps both Detroit and Minneapolis rank highly, but since they're both in the East North Central division, it may be better for our impact to select one, and then find another high ranking city in a different division, e.g. Atlanta, which is in the South Atlantic.
 All divisions are selected by default, meaning that they are all included in the total ranking.
 Unselecting a division excludes it from the ranking process.

 #### Update Dashboard
 You must click 'Update Dashboard' before the dashboard will render a map and a table.